CogStack/MedCATtrainer/README.md

 ![](docs/imgs/reset-projects.png)

 <a name="save-download-models"></a>
-### Save / Download Models
+### Save Models
 We strongly suggest models are not saved within MedCATtrainer then directly used.
-Instead we suggest you use the collected annotations from projects to train and test a new MedCAT model.
+Instead, we suggest you use the collected annotations from projects to train and test a new MedCAT model.

 However, to save the current state of the model you can use:

-1\.
 An API call - \<deployment\>:\<port\>/save-models/<project-id> that can be used to save the current state of a model.
 This will overwrite the current CDB file.
+Alternatively, login with an admin account and hit the save model button associated with the project.

+### Download Models

+1\.
+Open the admin app. (http://localhost:8001/admin/), and select 'Concept dbs'.

 2\.
-Open the admin app. (http://localhost:8001/admin/), and select 'Concept dbs'.

-3\.
 Click the CDB item you would like to download.

 4\.
 Click the CDB file, you will be prompted to save down the new CDB file.
 This file will be of the same format you have used previously, i.e. you've called medcat.cdb.save_dict('<location>').